jarlah/advent_of_code/README.md

 My own solutions for AOC 2024 and onwards, in Elixir.

-Run specific tests only:
+Run tests for specific day only:

-`mix test.watch --only year:2024 --only day:7`
+`mix test[.watch] --only day:2024/7`